 Corporation Tax: management expenses: targeted anti-avoidance provision - introduction and commencement

-The FA04 changes to Section 75 contained an unallowable purpose rule but did not mention tax avoidance.
-FA07/S28 introduces a targeted anti -avoidance rule (TAAR) to Section 75 in response to schemes which seek to create or increase relief in artificial/contrived circumstances.
-This TAAR can be found at ICTA88/S75(2A).
+The FA04 legislative changes contained an unallowable purpose rule but did not mention tax avoidance.
+FA07 introduced a targeted anti -avoidance rule (TAAR) in response to schemes which seek to create or increase relief in artificial/contrived circumstances.
+This TAAR can now be found at CTA09/S1248.

 The provision will deny relief for expenses where the expenses are incurred as part of a tax avoidance scheme, where arrangements produce a contrived deduction or tax advantage or where any genuine expenses of management are artificially increased.
 It is likely to affect very few companies and transactions, only those knowingly and deliberately entering into arrangements (CTM 08236) to avoid tax.

 For details of how the provision applies to expenses which are treated as or deemed to be expenses of management by other provisions of the Taxes Acts see CTM08239.

 The rule applies to expenditure paid on or after 20 June 2007.
 It is HMRC’s view that expenditure incurred before that date as part of an avoidance scheme may be ineligible for relief under current case law and the relevant legislation.